beckyydo/Project-1/README.md

 (5) How does regular retail price vs markdown price affect weekly sales?

-(6) How does markdown affect consumer price index?
+(6) How does weekly sales affect consumer price index?

 <br />